Beautiful Bones: Sakurako's Investigation

 Beautiful Bones: Sakurako's Investigation or A Corpse is Buried Under Sakurako's Feet (櫻子さんの足下には死体が埋まっている, Sakurako-san no Ashimoto ni wa Shitai ga Umatteiru) is a Japanese mystery novel series written by Shiori Ōta, with illustrations by Tetsuo.
 Kadokawa Shoten has published seventeen volumes since 2013 under their Kadokawa Bunko label, with over 1 million copies in print.
 The final volume in the series was released in March 2021.
 An anime television series adaptation by Troyca aired in Japan between October and December 2015.
-A live-action television series adaptation aired between April 23 and June 25, 2017 on Fuji TV.
+A live-action television series adaptation aired between April 23 and June 25, 2017, on Fuji TV.

 Plot

-Sakurako Kujō is a genius beauty in her mid-twenties whose life is centered around one thing and one thing only: bones.
-With little tolerance for others, she would be completely isolated in her study full of skeletons if it weren't for high school boy Shotaro—her new assistant and constant companion.
-Why exactly she has taken a shine to him remains a mystery, but one thing is clear: Whenever the two go out together, the chances are high that they will come across a human corpse.
+Sakurako Kujō is a highly intelligent girl in her mid-twenties whose life is centered around one thing and one thing only: bones.
+With little tolerance for others, she would be completely enveloped in her study of skeletons if high school boy Shōtaro did not become her new assistant and constant companion.
+Why exactly she has taken a shine to him remains a mystery, but one thing is clear: whenever the two go out together, the chances are high that they will come across a human corpse.